zineberrachedi/my-first-form/README.md

-A basic web form project to learn front-end and Flask
+A basic web form project to learn front-end with Bootstrap and back-end with Flask.